danielloosec/blog/_posts/2018-08-29-PublicWifiMyths_Part_1.markdown

 With the net terminal tab open, we are going to capture the traffic and store it for later viewing.
 Wireshark is a wonderful tool for this.
 Wireshark is normally used as a graphical application, but one can only collect so much traffic with the graphical tool before running out of RAM.
 The target might be doing something you as the attacker would consider interesting.
 He might simultaneously be watching Youtube, uploading files to the cloud or even listening to a podcast.
 This amount of data that will have passed to and from his device will add up to something tremendous.
 You will want to limit the file size.
 Much like RAM, hard drive space is also a limited resource.
 You can save a file with a maximum file size limit.
 Once that limit is reached, then a new file is created.
 You can specify the maximum number of files you want to create.
 Once the limit has been reached, Wireshark will start deleting older files in order to make room for newer ones.
 For security reasons, we want to save these files to the /tmp/ directory, then copy them to our home directory when we are done.
 Now run the following.

 {% highlight ruby %}
-sudo tshark -i $eth -b filesize:8192 -a files:10 -w /tmp/capture.pcap
+sudo tshark -i $adp -b filesize:8192 -a files:10 -w /tmp/capture.pcap
 #tshark: Wireshark capture tool for command interfaces.
 #-i: Specify the interface.
 We are using our custom variable
 #-b: Limit the capture either by duration, filesize, or number of files.
 We will be using filesize.
 Filesize in KB, so 8192KB is 8MB.
 You can make them larger if you wish.